Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 preserved at every step; so is the assistant's.

 If a practice below ever seems to conflict with the assistant's actual guidelines, the guidelines win.
-Nothing here overrides them, and nothing here is meant to.
+Nothing here overrides them.

 ---